-For nearly as long as the three of us have known each other, we have talked about the things we would make when “we had our own company”.
+For nearly as long as the two of us have known each other, we have talked about the things we would make when “we had our own company”.
 The seriousness of that statement grew and waned over time and many of the ideas, while still on our very long list, were probably more crazy than not.
 But then we got the even crazier idea to give this “Small Business” thing a shot, and Maniacal Labs popped into existence.

-In short, we three come from a range of hardware, software, and design backgrounds, and we want to share our ideas for strange and obscure electronics projects with the rest of the world.
+In short, we come from a range of hardware, software, and design backgrounds, and we want to share our ideas for strange and obscure electronics projects with the rest of the world.
 We offer kits for sale, that you too might bring a bit of our wacky inspiration into your home, office, lair, flying fortress, etc. Hopefully, in building one of our kits, you’ll not only end up with a nifty thing, but you will learn a little bit of something as well.
 We believe in the free exchange of knowledge and ideas, and as such, all of our software and hardware designs are, and will be, open source.

 We are fans of unique and often barely readable (ok, completely unreadable) timepieces.
 Time, as Measure, Idea, and Expression, is a pretty cool thing and lends itself well to creative outlets, particularly in the realm of electronics.
 This is evidenced by our first tribute to nerdy horology, the Binary Epoch Clock.
 In taking the traditional Binary Clock idea and ratcheting the unreadability factor up to 11 (or b1011), we pay tribute to the founders and foundations of modern computing and electronics tinkering.
 It is our intention that this and other inspirations will show through in all of our products.